scott-sattler/sudoku-solver/README.md

 ~~older project. proof of concept. got bored (neither sufficiently novel nor difficult).~~

-Very old project I got sucked into trying to reuse the UI for a friend.
+Very old project I got sucked into while trying to reuse the UI for a friend.
 I eneded up rewriting most of it, and adding a lot of features.
 I really like building things (though do need to be mindful with time allocation!

 I have not yet employed DLX (Algorithm X; or dancing links), so the performance suffers accordingly.